 Slaveholding by the Madisons

 This documentary also discusses the role of slavery in the Madison household, which is probably the most controversial thing about this couple today.
-They were both Southerners who grew up with it, you see, and their famous plantation at Montpelier was dependent upon the labor of their slaves.
+They were both Southerners who grew up with it, and their famous plantation at Montpelier was dependent upon the labor of their slaves.
 One of those slaves was a man named Paul Jennings, and he wrote a famous memoir of his experiences in the Madison household, after he had been freed.
 He had been forced to endure some separations from his family at times during his enslavement, although the Madisons allowed him to visit his family occasionally even then, which was more than most slaveholders allowed at this time or afterwards.
 He served the Madisons during their presidency, and continued to serve them after that time for many years.
 He was with James Madison when he died in 1836, and continued to serve Dolley Madison after her second husband's death left her widowed for the second time in her life.
 When she ran into financial troubles from her son's spendthrift ways, she was forced to sell her slaves, and eventually sold Paul Jennings as well.
 But when she ran into further financial trouble again long after she had sold Jennings, the now-freed Paul Jennings actually came and lent her money that she badly needed - a testament to his ability to forgive and forget.
 He seems to have loved the Madisons despite his being enslaved by them, and it is one of the more memorable stories in this documentary that he was able to forgive them despite these provocations.

 Dolley Madison